 A meal that combines carbohydrates and protein in a ratio of approximately 3:1 or 4:1 is ideal.
 Examples include a protein shake with fruit, a chicken sandwich on whole-wheat bread, or Greek yogurt with granola and fruit, or our Glycogen recovery drink.

-Rehydration should begin immediately after exercise, prioritizing the consumption of fluids containing electrolytes to restore fluid balance.
+Rehydration should begin immediately after exertion, prioritizing the consumption of fluids containing electrolytes to restore fluid balance.

-The optimal recovery window is within 30 to 60 minutes after exercise, a period in which the cyclist's nutritional process is most receptive to the nutrients consumed and can efficiently utilize them to initiate recovery processes.
+The optimal recovery window is within 30 to 60 minutes after exercise, a period in which the cyclist's nutrition process is most receptive to the nutrients consumed and can use them efficiently to initiate the recovery processes.